Free Website Content - Webware vs Desktop Software

 installation.

-Many web applications are hosted by a 3rd party and the
+Many web applications are hosted by a 3rd party and

-maintenance fall under the applications hosts responsibility.
+the maintenance fall under the applications hosts responsibility.

-The ability to update and maintain web applications without
+The ability to update and maintain web applications

-distributing and installing software on potentially thousands
+without distributing and installing software on potentially

-web based applications.
-This can be a blessing and a curse
+popularity of web based applications.
+This can be a

-as users of web applications on hosted systems are at the
+blessing and a curse as users of web applications on

-mercy of the host, if an upgrade does not go well, or the
+hosted systems are at the mercy of the host, if an upgrade

-upgrade will still go forward.
+or need the new features the upgrade will still go forward.

 Increased Security Risks

-There are always risks involved when dealing with working
+There are always risks involved when dealing with

-a standalone desktop computer.
-Some applications require
+application on a standalone desktop computer.
+Some applications

-formulas or accounting details in a web environment might
+with sensitive corporate formulas or accounting details

-be determined risky.
+in a web environment might be determined risky.

 Cost